nuremics/nuremics/README.md

 In `nuremics-apps`, two main types of software components are developed to build domain-specific applications:

-- **Processes** (_software items_) — such as `Proc1, Proc2, ..., ProcX` — are implemented by subclassing the core `Process` class.
+- **Process items** (_software items_) — such as `Proc1, Proc2, ..., ProcX` — are implemented by subclassing the core `Process` class.
 Each process is defined as a class that encapsulates several functions (_software units_), typically executed sequentially within its `__call__` method.
-This design enables the creation of independent, reusable process items that can be executed on their own or integrated into larger workflows.
+This design enables the creation of independent, reusable **process items** that can be executed on their own or integrated into larger workflows.

 - **Applications** (_software systems_) — such as `APP1, APP2, ..., APPX` — are the end-user-facing software applications.
-They import and assemble the required process items, executing them in a defined order through the `Workflow` class, by instantiating the `Application` class.
-This modular architecture promotes flexibility and reusability, allowing the same process items to be used across multiple applications tailored to different scientific purposes.
+They import and assemble the required **process items**, executing them in a defined order through the `Workflow` class, by instantiating the `Application` class.
+This modular architecture promotes flexibility and reusability, allowing the same **process items** to be used across multiple applications tailored to different scientific purposes.

+## Design Patterns

+Let’s briefly introduce the core design patterns behind **process items** and **applications** with **NUREMICS®**.

+### Process item

+A **process item** can be seen as an algorithmic box: it processes some input data and produces corresponding output data.

+The input data typically fall into two main categories:

+- **Input parameters**: Scalar values such as `float`, `int`, `bool`, or `str`.

+- **Input paths**: Files or directories provided as `Path` objects (from Python's `pathlib` module), pointing to structured data on disk.

+Output data are typically expressed as `Path` objects as well, corresponding to files or folders written to disk during the execution of the process.

 ## Get Started